 WTCH24 - World-class players, dark horses and prodigies highlight the men’s singles field

 „Don’t change the winning formula” - the old saying goes.
-Well, last year’s World Teqball Championship proved to be the biggest one to date, so FITEQ decided to organize this year’s competition in Asia, too.
+Well, last year’s World Teqball Championships proved to be the biggest one to date, so FITEQ decided to organize this year’s competition in Asia, too.
 For the first time, Ho Chi Minh City, Vietnam will host the largest tournament with high expectations and an even higher number of participants as 221 players signed up for the event, setting a new record.

 Any sport’s world championship is supposed to feature the elite of the elite, and teqball is no different.
 For example, the men’s singles field presents five individual gold medals and all medallists from the previous two editions.